tillenen/Labnote/Protocols/lipofectamine_2000_neuron_transfection.md

 | Lipofectamine   | 1 ml (blue), 200 ul (yellow)    |                                              |
 | Plasmid DNA     | DNA aliquot for transfection    | check DNA concentration before transfection! |

 1.3.
-Take 2 ml aliquot with MEM+ and MEM- from a fridge and clean the tube with 70% ethanol from sprayer.
+Take 2 ml aliquot with MEM+ and MEM- from a fridge and clean the tubes with 70% ethanol from sprayer.
 Put it into thermostat for ~ 1 h

 *Note: culture mediums should be at 37oC*

 1.4.
-Put equipment on the BSC
+Put equipment into the BSC

 1.5.
 Start BSC sterilization by 15-20 min UV

-**Warning: DO NOT stare at UV light even trough the glass** **Warning: DO NOT expose DNA and Lipofectamine to UV light**
+**Warning: DO NOT stare at UV light even trough the glass**

+**Warning: DO NOT expose DNA and Lipofectamine to UV light**

 ### 2. Transfection